Cultural Mental Health Services Through the Lifespan: Adult

 Cultural stigmas and social taboos make mental health a difficult topic, creating barriers to seeking treatment and leaving communities vulnerable to suffering from mental health issues.
 Our Latine community is far more likely to face these barriers as well as inadequate access to treatment services.

-Our first webinar topic is adult mental health care, focusing on affordability, access, cultural appropriateness and education on the benefits of seeking treatment.
+The first webinar focused on adult mental health care and issues surrounding affordability, access, cultural appropriateness and education on the benefits of seeking treatment.

 Panelists